Travel the Wet Tropics World Heritage Area

 Advantage was taken of a natural cycle: much like a eucalypt forest needs fire, destructive winds break up the rainforest canopy, allowing sunlight in to ignite the next generation of growth.

-The waterfalls here are also thriving in the Wet – 18m Millaa Millaa Falls is easily the prettiest.
+The waterfalls here are also thriving from the seasonal rain – 18m Millaa Millaa Falls is easily the prettiest.
 But near Mamu is a 3.5km track to the less frequently visited Nandroya Falls, which is narrower, higher and still more impressive as Douglas Creek drops 50m from a narrow chute.

 THE FINAL BLAZE of the setting sun is a cue for frogs and other wildlife to begin stirring to feed.
 Alan Gillanders, a former teacher who’s run wildlife tours on the Atherton Tableland for 14 years, has developed a sense for where such creatures might be lurking, which is handy because it’s pitch black as we walk along the track to Dinner Falls in Mt Hypipamee National Park, south of Atherton.
 Suddenly, he stops and swings his light up to a branch where a prehensile-tailed rat sits.
 At ground level he susses out two northern barred frogs, then again his beam hits the branches above – almost instinctively – and we spot the white stomach of another frog perched above.
 We turn off all our lights to admire luminescent fungi and fireflies.
 Then Alan scans the forest with a thermal imaging device and detects something.
 “It’s big,” he says, and his spotlight picks up a red-legged pademelon in a gully.